-Teachers Have The Real Wealth No Matter How Had It Gets For Them
+Teachers Have The Real Wealth No Matter How Difficult It Gets For Them

 Teachers are the architects of any developing nation.
 It makes me feel on top of the world whenever I am reminded of the quote, "Teaching is the profession which creates all other professions".
 But, I fail miserably to understand the fact that very few of us are into this profession by choice, and most of us are into this profession by chance.